rasmus-kirk/halo/documents/thesis/07-arithmetization-scheme/index.md

 - $w_\zeta[T] = \text{fft}(?[T])$ thunk poly
 - $w[\mathcal{C}_A] = \PCCommit(\text{fft}(\vec{C}[A]), \ldots)$ commit
 - $w_\zeta[\mathcal{C}_T] = \PCCommit(\text{fft}(?[T]), \ldots)$ commit thunk
+- $w[t,A,i]$ typed indexing (or maybe we dont need to if we split into two runs of prover and verifier)

 notation for finite type indexing of vectors / matrices / tensors